 IPL 2020 Points Table: IPL 13 Team Standings After DC vs RR Match

-IPL 2020 Points Table: IPL 13 Team Standings After DC vs RR Match: After a 46-run win, Delhi Capitals moved to the top of the table and now face arch-rivals Mumbai Indians.
+IPL 2020 Points Table: IPL 13 Team Standings After DC vs RR Match: DC consolidated their position at the top of the table after their 13-run win over RR.

 - Cricketnext Staff

-IPL 2020 Points Table: IPL 13 Team Standings After DC vs RR Match: After a 46-run win, Delhi Capitals moved to the top of the table and now face arch-rivals Mumbai Indians.
+IPL 2020 Points Table: IPL 13 Team Standings After DC vs RR Match: DC consolidated their position at the top of the table after their 13-run win over RR.

 |Teams